CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `POST /api/v1/evidence/create-evidence`

 **Description:** Create a new evidence item and associate it with a case.
-Supports file upload and can be associated with a person of interest. **Endpoint ini digunakan dari form "Add Evidence" di Case Details**.
+Supports file upload and can be associated with a person of interest. **Endpoint ini digunakan dari form "Add Evidence" di Case Details**. **Access control based on user role:**
+- **Admin Role**: Can create evidence for all cases.
+- **Regular User Role**: Can only create evidence for cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
+Attempting to create evidence for other cases will return 403 Forbidden.

 **Logika Linking Evidence ke Person:**
 - Jika `person_name` disediakan dan `is_unknown_person = false`: